Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Conclusion

-This appendix contains additional details and deferred proofs of the theoretical results presented in the main text. \Cref{apx:proofs} contains the proof of the theoretical results. \Cref{sec:BW_derivation_VE_IWAE} contains the detail derivation of the BW gradient of the VR-IWAE bound.
+This appendix contains additional details and deferred proofs of the theoretical results presented in the main text. \Cref{apx:proofs} provides the proof of the theoretical results. \Cref{sec:BW_derivation_VE_IWAE} shows the detail derivation of the BW gradient of the VR-IWAE bound. \Cref{sec:Additional Experimental Details} contains the additional experimental details.